Mat-Mueller/PyblioNet/README.md

 ## Installation
 Download the .py and template.html file.
 Make sure they are in the same directory and run the Python file.
-ALternatively to the python file you can download the .exe and run it.
+Alternatively to the python file you can download the .exe and run it.

 ## Support
 Contact: m_mueller@uni-hohenheim.de